-Pompeo accuses Democrats of bullying diplomats in Trump impeachment drive

-WASHINGTON (Reuters) - President Donald Trump’s administration punched back on Tuesday against the U.S. House of Representatives impeachment inquiry targeting him, objecting to five current and former State Department officials giving depositions as demanded and accusing Democrats of bullying and intimidation.
+Two U.S. officials will give depositions in House impeachment probe

+WASHINGTON (Reuters) - Two officials who had been asked to testify in the impeachment investigation of U.S. President Donald Trump have agreed to provide depositions, an official with a Democratic-led House of Representatives committee said on Tuesday.

+Former U.S. Ambassador to Ukraine Marie Yovanovitch will give a deposition on Oct.
+11, according to the committee official who spoke on condition of anonymity.
+Trump’s former special representative for Ukraine, Kurt Volker, will appear before the panel on Thursday, the official said.

-The five have been scheduled to give depositions this week and next as the Democratic-led House looks into Trump’s request to Ukrainian President Volodymyr Zelenskiy during a July phone call to investigate a domestic political rival, Democratic presidential candidate Joe Biden.
+Following a whistleblower complaint last week, Democrats are looking into Trump’s request to Ukrainian President Volodymyr Zelenskiy during a July 25 phone call to investigate a domestic political rival, former vice president Joe Biden.
+Biden is the Democratic front-runner in the party’s contest to run against Republican Trump in the 2020 election.

+The unidentified whistleblower is said to be an intelligence agent who accused Trump of soliciting foreign interference for his personal political benefit.

+Earlier on Tuesday, U.S. Secretary of State Mike Pompeo pushed back on House Democrats’ efforts to get the depositions from state department officials, accusing the lawmakers of bullying and intimidation.

-The officials “may not attend any interview or deposition” without executive branch counsel present to control disclosure of confidential information, Secretary of State Mike Pompeo wrote in a letter to House Foreign Affairs Committee Chairman Eliot Engel.
+The officials “may not attend any interview or deposition” without executive branch counsel present to control disclosure of confidential information, Pompeo wrote in a letter to House Foreign Affairs Committee Chairman Eliot Engel.

-Engel and two other Democratic committee chairmen issued a statement accusing Pompeo of “stonewalling” the impeachment inquiry, and called him a “fact witness” in the investigation, based on media reports that he had listened in on the call.
+Engel and two other Democratic committee chairmen issued a statement accusing Pompeo of “stonewalling” the impeachment inquiry, and called him a “fact witness” in the investigation, based on media reports that he had listened in on Trump’s call with Zelenskiy.

 “He should immediately cease intimidating department witnesses in order to protect himself and the president,” Engel and Representatives Adam Schiff and Elijah Cummings said.

-Democrats last week launched the impeachment effort in light of a whistleblower complaint against the Republican president by a person within the U.S. intelligence community who accused Trump of soliciting foreign interference in the 2020 U.S. election for his personal political benefit.
-Trump is running for re-election next year.
+Volker resigned last week after the whistleblower named him as one of two U.S. diplomats who followed up with Ukrainian officials a day after the Trump-Zelenskiy call.

-The Zelenskiy call occurred after Trump froze nearly $400 million in aid intended to help Ukraine deal with an insurgency by Russian-backed separatists.
-Zelenskiy agreed during the call to investigate Biden and his son and expressed interest in buying more U.S. arms in the form of Javelin anti-tank missiles.
+The call occurred after Trump froze nearly $400 million in aid intended to help Ukraine deal with an insurgency by Russian-backed separatists.
+Zelenskiy agreed during the call to investigate Biden and his son Hunter Biden and expressed interest in buying more U.S. arms in the form of Javelin anti-tank missiles.
+Hunter Biden had served as a director of a Ukrainian gas company.

-The aid was later provided, and a U.S. congressional aide said on Tuesday that Ukraine had agreed to buy 150 Javelin missiles, made by Raytheon Co (RTN.N) and Lockheed Martin Corp (LMT.N), in a deal worth $39 million.
+The funds were later provided and a U.S. congressional aide said on Tuesday that Ukraine had agreed to buy 150 Javelin missiles, made by Raytheon Co (RTN.N) and Lockheed Martin Corp (LMT.N), in a deal worth $39 million.
 Leaders of congressional committees signed off on the sale in the past week under an informal review process for major international military sales.

 The impeachment inquiry could lead to approval of articles of impeachment - or formal charges - against Trump in the House.
 That would lead to a trial in the Senate on whether to remove him from office.
 But the president’s fellow Republicans control that chamber and have shown little appetite for removing him.

 Pompeo, who is in Italy for a three-day trip, objected to Engel’s request for the officials to be made available for depositions.
-The officials include former U.S. Ambassador to Ukraine Marie Yovanovitch and former U.S. special representative for Ukraine Kurt Volker.

 In a letter posted on Twitter, Pompeo told Engel: “I am concerned with aspects of your request that can be understood only as an attempt to intimidate, bully and treat improperly the distinguished professionals of the Department of State, including several career Foreign Service Officers, whom the committee is now targeting.”